RobotGhost/Ubuntu-x205ta/debian-fixes-x205ta.md

 ```
 Note, that `brcmfmac43340-sdio.txt` then contains a wrong MAC address.
 However, this is not a problem and does not need to be changed, as the file is only a template.

-[A small commit in Linux Kernel 4.4](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/commit/?id=9faac7b95ea4f9e83b7a914084cc81ef1632fd91) breaks wifi for the Asus X205TA (see Kernel Bug #106541 for details).
+[A small commit in Linux Kernel 4.4](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/commit/?id=9faac7b95ea4f9e83b7a914084cc81ef1632fd91) breaks wifi for the Asus X205TA.
 You must revert it if you want to compile a 4.4 Kernel.

-Note that this regression is fixed in Linux Kernel 4.4.4 and reverting the patch is now unneeded.
+**Note:** *This regression is fixed in Linux Kernel 4.4.4 and reverting the patch is now unneeded.*
 ```
 wget -q http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/rawdiff/drivers/mmc/host/sdhci.c?id=9faac7b95ea4f9e83b7a914084cc81ef1632fd91 -O sdhci_commit_9faac7b95ea4f9e83b7a914084cc81ef1632fd91.diff
 patch -p1 -R < sdhci_commit_9faac7b95ea4f9e83b7a914084cc81ef1632fd91.diff
 rm -f sdhci_commit_9faac7b95ea4f9e83b7a914084cc81ef1632fd91.diff
 ```
 ##### Conflict between sdhci-acpi and brcmfmac
-Due to some conflict between [sdhci-acpi and brcmfmac](https://bugzilla.kernel.org/show_bug.cgi?id=88061), a parameter has to be changed for the sdhci-acpi driver.
+Due to some conflict between [sdhci-acpi and brcmfmac](https://bugzilla.kernel.org/show_bug.cgi?id=88061), a parameter has to be changed for the *sdhci-acpi driver*.
 There are several ways to do this, but a quick fix is to add this line in `/etc/sysfs.conf` (make sure you have the package `sysfsutils` installed), this way the option is passed before the `brcmfmac` driver is loaded:
 ```
 # Disable SDHCI-ACPI for Wireless, otherwise WLAN doesn't work
 bus/platform/drivers/sdhci-acpi/INT33BB:00/power/control = on